Apodini/ApodiniLeaf/README.md

     }
 }
 ```
 The `ExampleHandler` uses the `@Environment` property wrapper to retrieve the `LeafRenderer` and uses a Swift `struct` to fill in the content and renders the HTML using the `LeafRenderer`'s `render(path:context:)` method.
-For more information about Leaf please refer to the [Leaf documentation](https://docs.vapor.codes/4.0/leaf/overview/).
+For more information about Leaf, please refer to the [Leaf documentation](https://docs.vapor.codes/4.0/leaf/overview/).

 ## Contributing
-Contributions to this projects are welcome.
+Contributions to this project are welcome.
 Please make sure to read the [contribution guidelines](https://github.com/Apodini/.github/blob/release/CONTRIBUTING.md) first.

 ## License
 This project is licensed under the MIT License.
 See [License](https://github.com/Apodini/ApodiniLeaf/blob/release/LICENSE) for more information.